-1. Study Area: Develop a study area for the project that incorporates both end points of the power line and the area between.
+1. Study Area: Develop a study area for the project that incorporates both end points of the power line

 2. Information Gathering: Data is gathered for the defined study area including environmental, land use, historic and cultural resources, existing infrastructure and sensitive areas.